MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/required-display-driver-functions.md

 3. Enable the drawing surface.

 The following table lists the functions that all display drivers must implement.
 Following **DrvEnableDriver**, the remaining functions are listed alphabetically.
-Note that except for **DrvEnableDriver**, which GDI calls by name, all other display driver functions do not have fixed names, and are listed with pseudonames.
+Note that except for **DrvEnableDriver**, which GDI calls by name, all other display driver functions do not have fixed names, and are listed with pseudonyms.

 <table>
 <colgroup>